-But the man had already gazed up at the night sky above them.
+But the man was already gazing up at the night sky above them.

 Then, he went still as his last breath left him.
 Jack sat there frozen as the reality of the situation crashed around him.
 His fingers were shaking and his mouth grew dry.
 Staring into the agent's dull gold eyes, he said nothing as the silence of death enveloped him.
 He took a moment to compose himself.

 After sighing with a bitter frown, he immediately went for the man's pockets.
-He didn't have a lot of time before someone began walking down this alley and saw him.
+He didn't have a lot of time before someone came walking down this alley and saw him.

 Jack felt all the pockets and found a small I.D. pouch.
 He opened it with a shaky breath hoping it would tell him what he needed to know.
-But there was nothing in it but a white card with one word on it.
+But there was nothing inside it except for a white card with one word on it.

 No company, address, number.
 No name.
 He couldn't track it.

 Jack glared and went on looking.
 He found nothing more but a piece of paper inside a small pouch.
 But whatever that had been there with it had been taken by Pitch's spy.

 When he pulled out the paper and unfolded it, it had the name of someone he knew very well.